What is perjury?

 Perjury is the criminal offense of lying under oath.
 A perjury charge may be brought when someone makes a false statement after being sworn in or promising to tell the truth in a legal situation.
 For instance, a person giving testimony on the stand during a court case who tells a lie may be charged with perjury.
 Someone who lies during a deposition, or who lies on a signed declaration or affidavit can also be charged with this offense.

-Both individual states and the federal government have laws making perjury a criminal offense.
+In the United States, both individual states and the federal government have laws making perjury a criminal offense.
 While the basic definition of perjury is the same at both the federal and the state level, the penalties may be different.
 For instance, the federal law against perjury in the U.S. Code classifies perjury as a felony.
-This means that someone who lies under oath in federal court, or who lies under oath to a person acting on behalf of the federal government may be sentenced to up to five years in jail.
+This means that someone who lies while giving statements under oath in federal court, or who lies under oath to a person acting on behalf of the federal government may earn a prison sentence of up to five years.

 Get Legal Help Today